-It is unlikely that the German development of a night fighter arm came as a great surprise to the RAF.
+It is unlikely that the German development of a night fighter arm came as any great surprise to the RAF.
 Once it began nocturnal attacks on targets in Germany, it was only to be expected, especially in view of the damage that British crews reported causing.
 Luftwaffe night fighters made their first kill, a Hampden, on the night of 25/26 April 1940, while in ULTRA:

 In the late evening of 18/6 there was some rather obscure talk of night fighter crews in connection with future operations of KG 76.
 This may have reference to attacks on England.

 The 28th of June was a busy day.
 Göring ordered that I./ZG 1 in Düsseldorf was to be used “in all haste” for night fighting with every Zerstörer Gruppe supplying a crew capable of night- and blind-flying.
 In exchange each would receive a crew lacking these qualifications.
 Luftflotte 2 spoke that day of two Gruppen “now to be detached for defence of greater Berlin” which rather than going to Werneuchen and Schönwald were instead to be based in Neuruppin, and Brandenburg-Briest.
 However, I. Fliegerkorps sent a nil return in response to a request for volunteers for night fighting.